ajgerace/azure-f5/azure_lab_day.md

 | azure_user           | studentID      |
 | azure_user_pass      | VerySecurePassword |

-  * Copy these values to the clipboard
+  * These values have been copied to group_vars/all/vault.yml for you

-    * Create ansible vault file and paste the previously copied fields
+    * Encrypt the ansible vault file

-      `ansible-vault create group_vars/all/vault.yml`
+      `ansible-vault encrypt group_vars/all/vault.yml`

-    *Note* ansible-vault create starts the editor assigned $EDITOR (defaults to VI)

-    * You can use ansible-vault view group_vars/all/vault.yml to view the unencrypted values
+    * You can use ansible-vault view group_vars/all/vault.yml to view the decrypted values

     * Use cat to view the encrypted contents of the file `cat group_vars/all/vault.yml`